Jinwen-XU/minimalist/README.md

     - `minimalist.sty` : interface of the main style
         - `minimalist-plain.sty` : the plain style
         - `minimalist-classical.sty` : the classical style
+        - `minimalist-flow.sty` : the flow style
+        - `minimalist-stream.sty` : the stream style
     - `minimart.cls` : class for typesetting articles
     - `minimbook.cls` : class for typesetting books